Kerwood/linuxblog-xyz/src/posts/unifi-controller/README.md

 I'v seen a lot of different guides on which ports to open in a firewall or forward to, but basically you just need port `8080` and a port for the webinterface.
 This is the minimum setup and will be sufficient for most use cases.

 There is no official container image from Ubiquiti.
-There are two popular unofficial images, one if from [linuxserver.io](https://hub.docker.com/r/linuxserver/unifi-controller) and the other is from [jacobalberty](https://hub.docker.com/r/jacobalberty/unifi).
+But there are two popular unofficial images, one is from [linuxserver.io](https://hub.docker.com/r/linuxserver/unifi-controller) and the other is from [jacobalberty](https://hub.docker.com/r/jacobalberty/unifi).
 I have been using `jacobalberty` for years and never had issues with that one, so I'm sticking with that.

 ## Docker Compose